-Our innovative approach to changing the parent/child relationship and supporting families has evolved since 2002.
+Our innovative approach to changing relationships has evolved since 2002.
 It has been co-created with 1,000’s of children, young people, parents and professionals working in homes, schools and Children’s Centres, to achieve the transformational changes from our approach.
 An open mind is the fundamental requirement.

-The theoretical approach is a rich mixture of coaching, emotional literacy and mindfulness techniques, underpinned by neuroscience and founded in the work of Perls, Kolb, Jung and Rogers.
+The theoretical approach is a rich mixture of coaching, mindfulness and emotional literacy techniques, underpinned by neuroscience and founded in the work of Perls, Kolb, Jung and Rogers.

 - Fritz Perls (1893-1970) developed Gestalt Therapy, which focused on raising self-awareness in order to distinguish between a person’s true nature and the personality they have developed in order to adapt to their environment.
 By becoming aware of their true nature, a person can then identify ways to achieve what makes them happy.